Mr-Un1k0d3r/DKMC/README.md

 # Don't Kill My Cat (DKMC)

+`WINDOWS 10 now limit the shellcode payload from running properly due to the need of a RWX page to decode and execute the shellcode.
+DKMC can be update the set a memory page with properly permission.`

 Don't kill my cat is a tool that generates obfuscated shellcode that is stored inside of polyglot images.
 The image is 100% valid and also 100% valid shellcode.
 The idea is to avoid sandbox analysis since it's a simple "legit" image.
 For now the tool rely on PowerShell the execute the final shellcode payload.

 Why it's called don't kill my cat?
 Since I suck at finding names for tools, I decided to rely on the fact that the default BMP image is a cat to name the tool.